Colocation vs. cloud seems like an obvious battle — the trusted technology pitted against the disruptor

 How colocation vs. cloud became the debate

-Understanding the difference between colocation and cloud — and the differences within them
+Understanding the difference between colocation vs. cloud computing

 Even when we’re talking about colocation vs. cloud services, we’re talking about so much more — dedicated hosting vs colocation vs. private cloud vs. on premise vs. public cloud and so on.
 Before we go deeper into how colocation and cloud are growing together, we need to understand what the differences between them really are.

-What is colocation?
-The definition of colocation is hinted at right in the name: A data center where you can co-locate your data and apps alongside those of other companies.
+Colocation definition: The meaning of colocation is hinted at right in the name: A data center where you can co-locate your data and apps alongside those of other companies.
 It’s a step between managing your own server on-premise and moving to the cloud.
 And you get the insight of a team of people who think about infrastructure all day, every day.

 Many legacy applications would either have to be rewritten for the cloud, which isn’t usually an option, or would actually cost more to run the cloud.
 For example, static applications can cost